jrkwon/oscar/README.md

 ## Introduction

 OSCAR is the Open-Source robotic Car Architecture for Research and education.
 OSCAR is an open-source and full-stack robotic car architecture to advance robotic research and education in a setting of autonomous vehicles.

 The OSCAR platform was designed in the Bio-Inspired Machine Intelligence Lab at the University of Michigan-Dearborn.

+The OSCAR supports two vehicles: `fusion` and `rover`.

+`fusion` is based on `car_demo` from OSRF that was originally developed to test simulated Toyota Prius energy efficiency.

-The backend system of the OSCAR is the PX4 Autopilot with Robotic Operating System (ROS) communicating with PX4 running on hardware or on the Gazebo simulator.
+The backend system of `rover` is the PX4 Autopilot with Robotic Operating System (ROS) communicating with PX4 running on hardware or on the Gazebo simulator.

 ## Who is OSCAR for?